smcclure879/Ayvex/README.md

 <b>Participate</b>:
 1. fork the repository
-2. git checkout cleanup    (it's a branch)
+2. git checkout cleanup    (it's the branch we're using right now)
 2. tell me what you want to work on

 <b>Books</b>:</br>